 Best LSAT Prep Courses Quick Review

-A comprehensive on demand course known for their logic games video explanations arsenal.
+A comprehensive on demand course known for their logic games video explanations and supportive student forum.

-Innovative prep for the tech savvy that features a highly customizable student dashboard, iOS app, & photo scoring.
+Innovative prep for the tech savvy that features a highly customizable student dashboard, iOS app, and photo scoring.

 Blueprint Online Anytime LSAT Prep Course

 Blueprint makes our list of the best LSAT prep courses for being the most innovative among the 6 courses you’ll find in this list.
 Their course offerings include live online and on demand, and you can try 8 learning modules and access to their sought-after study plan for free in their Free LSAT Trial.

 Here is what you will get if you opt for the Blueprint Online Anytime Course: The online course includes everything you’ll need for your LSAT study plan.
 It includes a whopping 68 modules (including animated videos and quizzes), 15 full-length LSAT exams, over 9,000 real LSAT questions, and access to live office hours.
 All of these study items are mapped out for you in your personalized Study Plan, which syncs with your Google Calendar!

 The Study Plan is the highlight of this course, as it allows for you to drag-and-drop any items from one day to the next as well as add additional practice sets or lessons to any day.
 When you set up your Study Plan, you’ll input specific items like days you cannot study (here, I took off Sundays and Tuesdays), as well as when your testing date is and how much time you can devote to studying each wee.
 From there, the Study Plan auto-populates your study plan accordingly.